shirok/Gauche-makiki/README.md

                           ;  set by respond/* procedures.
 The handler can check ;  this slot and take actions in case of an error.

-The following convenience procedures are avaiable on the request record.
+The following convenience procedures are available on the request record.

     (request-iport REQ)     ; input port to read from the client (request-oport REQ)     ; output port to write to the client.